Chiang Kai-shek: Conditions during Chinese Civil War

 Chiang did not de-mobilize his troops after the defeat of the Japanese, instead remaining on a war footing to prepare for the resumption of civil war against the Communists.
 This further strained the economy of Nationalist-era China, worsening deficits.
 A significant body of evidence suggests that much of the Nationalist military budget in this period was wasted.
 One factor in military budget waste included that troop counts were inflated above actual head counts and that officers embezzled the salaries of the non-existent soldiers.
 Another was the power of military commanders over local branches of the Bank of China, which they could require to provide currency outside of the normal budget process.

 Although Chiang had achieved status abroad as a world leader, his government deteriorated as the result of corruption and hyperinflation.
 In his diary in June 1948, Chiang wrote that the KMT had failed not because of external enemies but because of rot from within.
 The war had severely weakened the Nationalists, and the Communists were strengthened by their popular land reform policies and by a rural population that supported and trusted them.
 The Nationalists initially had superiority in arms and men, but their lack of popularity, infiltration by Communist agents, low morale, and disorganization soon allowed the Communists to gain the upper hand in the civil war.

+A family photo of Chiang Kai-shek, Soong May-ling, Jin-guo and Wei-guo.

 After World War II, the United States encouraged peace talks between Chiang and the Communist leader, Mao Zedong, in Chongqing.
 Concerns about widespread and well-documented corruption in Chiang's government throughout his rule made the US government limit aid to Chiang for much of the period of 1946 to 1948 despite the fighting against Mao's Red Army.
 Alleged infiltration of the US government by CCP agents may have also played a role in the suspension of American aid.

 Chiang's right-hand man, the secret police chief Dai Li, was anti-American and anti-Communist and a self-declared fascist.
 Dai ordered Kuomintang agents to spy on American officers.
 Earlier, Dai had been involved with the Blue Shirts Society, a fascist-inspired paramilitary group within the Kuomintang that wanted to expel Western and Japanese imperialists, crush the Communists, and eliminate feudalism.
 Dai Li died in a plane crash, which some suspect to be an assassination orchestrated by Chiang; however, the assassination was also rumoured to have been arranged by the American Office of Strategic Services because of Dai's anti-Americanism and since it happened on an American plane.